MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.ServiceAnnouncement/Get-MgBetaServiceAnnouncementMessage.md

 This operation retrieves a specified service update message for the tenant.
 The operation returns an error if the message does not exist for the tenant.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgServiceAnnouncementMessage](/powershell/module/Microsoft.Graph.Devices.ServiceAnnouncement/Get-MgServiceAnnouncementMessage?view=graph-powershell-1.0)

 ## SYNTAX